Get started with signed exchanges on Google Search

 When the user ultimately clicks the result, the web page starts rendering much sooner since key resources are already available, leading to a better user experience.
 This could mean a lower Largest Contentful Paint (LCP) score for your content.
 While Google Search doesn't consider use of SXG as a direct factor in ranking, the lower LCP may affect ranking because page experience will be a ranking factor.

 To implement SXG, follow web.dev's in-depth guide.
+After implementing, follow this guide to measuring and optimizing performance improvement with SXG.

 For AMP pages, follow amp.dev's in-depth guide.